 ‘I’m not the world’s strongest bloke.
 I don’t clear the ropes by 30 yards so I have to find other ways of scoring and I keep developing that side of my game.
 It’s something I’ll keep working on.’

-He may look like Atherton at the crease but it is another former England captain in Michael Vaughan who has been a more significant figure in Root’s emergence.
 The pair both played for Sheffield Collegiate and the young Vaughan appeared in the same first XI as Root’s dad Matt.
 Joe and his brother Billy would play on the sidelines ‘getting into trouble for hitting our ball on to the pitch’.
 Now Vaughan has already tipped Root to follow in his footsteps and become England captain himself, quite a judgment call on a young batsman yet to have to deal with anything resembling adversity in England’s colours.

 Not surprisingly Root baulks at getting carried away just yet.
 ‘It’s very nice to hear but I’ve only played a handful of games so it would be wrong for me to start thinking of anything like that,’ he said.
 ‘I’ve just got to make sure I get in a good frame of mind for this series and try to take an opportunity if I get one.